Jump to

 Roanoke | 9 months |

 Adding these up, if you file your paperwork immediately, it takes 1.61 years to get disability benefits in Virginia.
-Once you add in the time spent sending in supplementary forms, filing for reconsideration, requesting a hearing, and waiting for the judge’s decision—most applicants will spend around two to two and a half years going from application to approval.
+Once you add in the time spent sending in supplementary forms, filing for reconsideration, requesting a hearing, and waiting for the judge’s decision — most applicants will spend around two years going from application to approval.

 When you’re applying, disability lawyers can save you from critical application missteps and save you weeks of paperwork.